BryanSchuetz/pandr/README.md

 > "That _can't_ work, too easy. [it works]"
 > <cite>--me, everytime I'm building a template in liquid.</cite>

-The layout uses a heavily modified grid from the [Frameless](http://framelessgrid.com) anti framework.
+The layout in this template uses a heavily modified grid from the [Frameless](http://framelessgrid.com) anti framework.
+Because who wants a fluid grid:

+* Make a regular fixed-width grid
+* Make it repeat infinitely
+* Center it on the viewport
+* ??
+* Profit